phetsims/paper-land/docs/use/tutorial.md

 You should be able to move the page and have the superimposed image move with it.

-## Editing the program and creating new ones
+## Creating and Editing Programs

+### Creator: Building programs visually

+### Editor: If you're comfortable with JavaScript and reading API documents

 On the camera page you'll find a link to the program editor for your space (this is a good link to share with other people who are collaborating on your space).